dagger/dagger/docs/current/guides/421437-work-with-host-filesystem.md

 ## List directory contents with filters

-It's possible to restrict a directory list to a subset of directory entries, by specifying a list of filename patterns to include or exclude.
+It's possible to restrict a `Directory` to a subset of directory entries, by specifying a list of filename patterns to include or exclude.

 The following example shows how to obtain a reference to the host working directory containing only `*.rar` files: